Vietoris$\unicode{x2013}$Rips Complexes of Metric Spaces Near a Metric Graph

 \subsection{Metric Spaces}

 Let $(X,d_X)$ be a metric space.
 When it is clear from the context, we omit the metric $d_X$ from the notation, and denote the metric space just by $X$.
-For any center $c\in X$ and radius $r\geq0$, the (open) metric ball in $(X,d_X)$ is denoted by $\B_X(c,r)$.
-The diameter, denoted $\diam[X]{Y}$, of a subset $Y\subset X$ is defined by the supremum of the pairwise distances in $Y$.
+For any point $c\in X$ and radius $r\geq0$, the (open) metric ball in $(X,d_X)$ is denoted by $\B_X(c,r)$. \begin{definition}[Diameter] The diameter, denoted $\diam[X]{Y}$, of a subset $Y\subset X$ is defined by the supremum of the pairwise distances in $Y$.